 Nothing wrong with number two

-To overcome his impostor syndrome, Sidney has improved.
+To overcome his impostor syndrome, Sidney did improve.
 However, he was disappointed after losing the lead role in a bigger production to a good looking Caribbean kid, who could also sing.
 He got the understudy role.
 On the first night of the production, the lead guy, who was Harry Belafonte, couldn't make it.
 Sidney played the lead and got a call from a prominent casting director who liked him.
 The director wanted him for a Broadway show called Lysistrata, with a mostly white audience.

 When things get rough, stay in charge